alibaba/hooks/packages/hooks/src/useUpdateEffect/index.en-US.md

 ## API

-The API is exactly the same as React.useEffect.
+The API is exactly the same as `React.useEffect`.

 ```typescript
 useUpdateEffect(